hytechclub/web-101/Week10/PresidentsFollowAlong.md

 # Presidents: Follow-Along Activity
 Follow the steps below to update the Presidents website with information about John F. Kennedy.
-Start from [Presidents.html](Presidents.html), [Presidents.css](Presidents.css), and [LBJ.html](LBJ.html).
+Start from [this Repl project](https://replit.com/@HylandOutreach/PresidentsStart#index.html).

 ## Main Page Update
 Add an entry row for JFK, including an image, a blurb, and a link to a JFK page.
 It should appear beneath the LBJ entry.